 You may contact IU either in writing or by email at firstname.lastname@example.org to exercise the following rights:

 - Access your data in order to check and verify it;

 - Receive a copy of your personal data;

 - Rectification, erasure or restriction of processing; this also includes the right to have incomplete or incorrect data completed by means of providing a supplementary statement;

 - Right to object to the processing.
 Please note that under Art.
 21 GDPR, you have a right to object to the processing of personal data, which we process for the purposes of legitimate interests under Art.
 6 (1) f) GDPR.
 You have a right to object to the processing insofar as it is based on grounds relating to your particular situation; if the objection concerns the processing of personal data for the purposes of direct marketing, you have a general right to object without specifying a particular situation.

 - You may receive the data you have provided in a structured, commonly used and machine-readable format and transmit this data to another controller if you have given your consent to the processing or the processing is based on a contract.

 - If you have given us your consent to process your personal data, you can withdraw this consent at any time with effect for the future.

-You also have the right to lodge a complaint with a supervisory authority with regard to the processing of your personal data.
-To exercise this right, you can contact the authority responsible for your place of residence or for the location of the IU in Thuringia:
+In addition, you have the right to file a complaint with a supervisory authority in connection with the processing of your personal data.
+You can exercise this right by contacting the data protection authority responsible for your place of residence or the authority responsible for the location of IU in Thuringia:

-You may choose not to provide us with your personal data or choose to provide incomplete data.
-In such a case, for example, if you prevent the storage of a cookie, you may not be able to use all the functionalities of the Website.
+You may choose not to provide us with your personal data or to provide incomplete data.
+In such cases, for example, if you prevent the storage of cookies, this may result in you not being able to use all functionalities of the Website.
 If you choose not to provide us with your personal data or provide us with incomplete data when applying for a job, we may not be able to invite you to participate in the application process.